PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

-When the narrative documentation does not index a subpackage (a directory) or module (a :file:`.py` file) with ``automodule``, ``automodapi``, or the like, then it is required to create a stub file for that particular subpackage or module in |docs/api_static|_.
+When the narrative documentation does not index a subpackage (a directory) or module (a :file:`.py` file) with ``automodule``, ``automodapi``, or the like, then a stub file must be created for that particular subpackage or module in |docs/api_static|_.
 For example, the stub file for `plasmapy.particles.atomic` is placed at :file:`docs/api_static/plasmapy.particles.atomic.rst` and its contents look like: